maxfierke/resumis/README.md

 Resumis is _Esperanto_ for "summarized".
 It's also a platform for managing your personal internet homepage presence and advertising yourself to the world.

-## Non-technical?
-Busy?
-Just lazy?

-No worries, you cool internet person, you.
-For the low price of not much money, I'll host you on [resumis.com](http://resumis.com).
-Stop on by!

 ## Other People
 ### Requirements
 * Ruby 2.1+